yukun093/yukun093.github.io/_project/project-ASME-Nuclear-Forensics.md

 ------

 It was one of another project when i was on the Apollo.
+It should be known that the cover image is cited from [here](https://www.ksb.com/zh-cn/yingyong/nengyuan-jishu/hedianzhan).
 Based on previous experiences, i was selected one of mechanical designers to participate in the ASME(American Society Mechanical Engineers) Nuclear Forensics.
-It was hold by six examiners, three from china and three from other countries appointed by ASME.
+It was hold by six examiners, three from china and three from other countries(Korea and Pakistan) appointed by ASME.